-Some people’s jobs require them to be more active than mine, so take this with a grain of salt, but I can’t fathom anybody’s clothes smelling bad or looking dirty after 8-12 hours of wear.
-I can usually wear dresses three or four times before washing them; skirts about 3 times and pants twice (I’m short so the bottoms of pants get dirtier than most people’s.
+Some people's jobs require them to be more active than mine, so take this with a grain of salt, but I can't fathom anybody's clothes smelling bad or looking dirty after 8-12 hours of wear.
+I can usually wear dresses three or four times before washing them; skirts about 3 times and pants twice (I'm short so the bottoms of pants get dirty).

 It really depends on the material, color, and wearer of a shirt as to how much you need to wash it.
 If you're a messier eater, like me, you'll probably have to wash shirts more often.

-Washing clothing fades the color, and is generally not great for the fabric.
+Washing clothing fades the color of the garment, and is generally not great for the fabric.
 You can keep clothing looking newer for longer if you limit the amount you wash them.

 Read the label

-I know you’ve probably heard this advice before, but it really is important.
-I’ve washed clothes the wrong way before, and it ruined the clothing.
+I know you've probably heard this advice before, but it really is important so is worth reiterating.
+I've washed clothes the wrong way before, and it ruined the item.
 Learn how to read the washing instructions and make sure to follow them.
-If you don’t, then don’t be surprised when the fabric pills or the seams fray.
+If you don't, then don't be surprised when the fabric pills or the seams fray.
 Some clothing is too delicate for traditional washing methods.